arcavios/scooze/docs/models/card.md

-A Scooze `CardModel` represents a Magic: the Gathering card closely following the [Scryfall](https://scryfall.com/docs/api/cards) schema using [Pydantic](https://docs.pydantic.dev/latest/) models for data validation.
+A Scooze `CardModel` is a database representation of a Magic: the Gathering card closely following the [Scryfall](https://scryfall.com/docs/api/cards) schema using [Pydantic](https://docs.pydantic.dev/latest/) models for data validation.